idlescience/idlescience.github.io/_posts/2023-10-16-iea-benefits-redistribution.markdown

     \label{eq:pi_s}
 \end{equation}
 $$

+From the computed net benefit values of each posible coalition in the game, now we can deduce the Shapley value for each country, which represents the equitable distribution of benefits derived from the grand coalition emission reduction effort.
+To ensure a dynamic and interactive experience, every value in the sample table can be edited.
+Simply click on the desired cell you wish to change, modify its content and review the solution of the cooperative game at the column *$\phi_{i}$ (Shapley Profit Share)*.
+This flexibility allows for real-time adjustments and experimentation, enabling users to explore various scenarios and outcomes.

+<div id="iea-benefits-redistribution-react-app"></div>

 This experimental example serves as a proof of concept for the mathematical model and demonstrates how benefit redistribution among nations can be computed in practice.
 It's essential to note that these values are hypothetical and serve only as an example to illustrate the mathematical solution.
 Real-world values would require comprehensive data collection and analysis.